Counselling for Trauma and PTSD

-We can also provide support for parents of children in Trauma Counselling with programs such as the Triple P program (Positive Parenting Program), 1-2-3 Magic, and other evidence-based programs.
+We can also provide support for parents of children in trauma recovery with programs such as the Triple P program (Positive Parenting Program), 1-2-3 Magic, and other evidence-based programs.

 If you have experienced a traumatic event in your life, or a series of severely distressing events, and are having difficulty coping, Trauma Counselling can help you.
 The full effects of a traumatic event can strike days, weeks, or even years after the event itself and have an ongoing affect on you.
 Often people who have experienced trauma feel overwhelmed and struggle with everyday life.
 This is because the amount of stress from a particular event or series of events is too much for them to deal with, and the associated emotions too difficult to process.